arvera/blog/_posts/2018-11-07-excel-multicell-formatting.md

 ![Step 2](/blog/assets/images/posts/2018/2018-11-07_at_10.26.png)

-Steps #1 #5 are the key here.
-Step 1 defines the area to change the formatting to, and Step 5 is the formula for find a text **not** on only Columb B mantain `$B` as constant but rows are variable `2`, in other words always evalute the row where the formula is executed.
+**step #1** & **step #5** are the key here. *Step 1* defines the area to change the formatting to, and *Step 5* is the formula for find a text **not** on only Columb B mantain `$B` as constant but rows are variable `2`, in other words always evalute the row where the formula is executed.

-In the video I show you how to go about formatting all of the table, but I used a cheap trick, rules ordering.
+In the video, I show you how to go about formatting all the records in the table but I used a cheap trick, rules ordering.
 - I created two rules: one green, one red
 - I use ordering to make the `working` cells green and the `not working` cells red.